Our Green Credentials

 We are happy to offer free stays

-at the site to support charities or local fundraising initiatives.
-We support a
+at the site to support charity raffles and auctions or local fundraising initiatives.
+We support both the Great North Air Ambulance and North of Tyne Mountain Rescue asour preferred charities, with

 collection boxes and 2 fundraising weekends per year where activities are